Starmer says politics should be ‘less tribal’ as he welcomes Tory defector

 One Labour MP told the PA news agency they thought the decision was “utterly disgraceful” while another was left in tears by the news.

-Asked if he was concerned about the backlash from within the Labour Party to Ms Elphicke’s defection, Starmer said on Friday that she had set out the reasons for this “very important and significant” defection.
+Asked if he was concerned about the backlash from within the Labour Party to Ms Elphicke’s defection, Sir Keir said on Friday that she had set out the reasons for this “very important and significant” defection.

 He said: “It’s a Conservative Party that is on its last legs, it’s out of road, out of ideas, and that is why I genuinely think the mood of the country, and Natalie has picked up on this, is for change and a general election.”